13/20 As A Percentage

 • Financial Calculations: Determining interest rates, discounts, profit margins, and tax percentages.

 • Data Analysis: Representing proportions and trends in data sets using percentages.
-For example, if a survey shows that 13 out of 20 respondents prefer a particular product, it can be stated that 65% of the respondents prefer that product.
+As an example, if a survey shows that 13 out of 20 respondents prefer a particular product, it can be stated that 65% of the respondents prefer that product.

 • Everyday Life: Calculating tips, sales tax, and discounts in shopping situations.